 As influencers themselves, the founders saw an opportunity: a business inspired by marketing to influencers, running on influencer marketing.
 With a strong value proposition, deep knowledge of their target audience, and a differentiated product offering, they got to work.

 Goals: Customer Acquisition and Revenue Growth

 Enter Jolie Jankowitz, head of influencer marketing at FabFitFun.
-In spring 2014, she launched a partner marketing program to address the goals above.
-To do it, she built an influencer program supported by two driving factors: a performance marketing model, and authentic influencer partnerships.
+In spring 2014, she launched an influencer marketing program to address the goals above.
+To do it, she built a program supported by two driving factors: a performance marketing model, and authentic influencer partnerships.

 Partner Portfolio: Authenticity + Influencers of All Kinds

 FabFitFun’s strength has always been its ability to inspire trust and positivity in customers.
-To sell its subscription boxes, the company wanted partners who could do the same.
-To find these partners — and to protect the program against the risks of placing all her eggs in one partner type basket — Jankowitz sought to diversify in two ways: by the types of partners she worked with, and by the variety of partners within those types.
-Her target partners included an array of influencers (from celebrities to micro- and nano-influencers), content creators, community managers, and referral partners.
+To sell its subscription boxes, the company wanted to work with influencers who could do the same.
+To find these partners, and to protect the program against the risks of placing all her eggs in one partner type basket, Jankowitz sought to diversify in two ways: first, by the types of partners she worked with, and second, by the variety of partners within those types.
+Her strategic target partner list included an array of influencers (from celebrities to micro- and nano-influencers), content creators, community managers, and referral partners.

 Ultimately, when deciding who the company should partner with, Jankowitz looked for one thing above all: authenticity.

 “Although we consider following and engagement, it is not the deciding factor in which influencers we choose to partner with,” Jankowitz says.
 “Authenticity is the most important factor by far.
 We look for women who are relatable and have stories to tell, rather than influencers with unattainable, perfectly curated feeds.”